apache/activemq-artemis/docs/user-manual/en/address-model.md

 `slow-consumer-threshold`.
 The minimum rate of message consumption allowed before a consumer is considered "slow."
 Measured in units specified by the slow-consumer-threshold-measurement-unit configuration option.
-Default is `-1` (i.e. disabled); any other valid value must be greater than 0.
+Default is `-1` (i.e. disabled); any other value must be greater than 0 to ensure a queue has messages, and it is the actual consumer that is slow.
+A value of 0 will allow a consumer with no messages pending to be considered slow.
  Read more about [slow consumers](slow-consumers.md).

 `slow-consumer-threshold-measurement-unit`.
 The units used to measure the